Set up database auditing

 # excluded_keyspaces:

-is SLF4JAuditWriter
+<logger_name> is SLF4JAuditWriter or CassandraAuditWriter.

-By default, both keyspace parameters are commented out and therefore all events are captured.
-Use only one of the following parameters to limit which events are captured:
+Use only one of the parameters in each set to limit the events that are captured:

 -

-- Excludes matching keyspaces; includes all others.
+excluded_keyspaces: Excludes matching keyspaces, and includes all others.

-Match keypsaces using a comma separated list of names or a single regular expression.
+Specify keyspace names as a comma separated list of names or a single regular expression.

-The system local keyspace is queried on every log in, the following exclusion will show login events without showing additional queries to the system_local keyspace.
+The following exclusion will show login events without showing additional queries to the system_local keyspace:

 audit_logging_options: